-I don’t know if it’s because I have 3 little boys constantly running around, or if it’s because I’m just getting older, but less is more is firmly my mantra when it comes to decorating my home these days.
-I love refreshing my home as the seasons change, but I have no desire to hoard tons of stuff, nor to cover my house in a million pumpkins and other decorative items.
+I don’t know if it’s because I have 4 little boys constantly running around, or if it’s because I’m just getting older, but less is more is firmly my mantra when it comes to decorating my home these days.

 Living room console table with fall grasses in a vase

-Switching Out Throw Pillows
+Switch Out Throw Pillows

 I had a huge yard sale recently and got rid of a lot of old throw pillows and other decor items, but I couldn’t resist these new pillows from Pottery Barn.
 They have my favorite touch of blue, while still feeling very appropriate for the season.

-I like to just buy covers, which make storage a breeze.
+I like to just buy covers too, which make storage a breeze.
 That way, you can just fold them up and store them in a drawer or even in your linen closet.
 I use the same set of feather inserts for all my pillows.
 Since the inserts are always on the couch, I don’t need to worry about finding a space to store them, since they can be big and bulky.

 Clean and uncluttered couch and coffee table for fall